 The Read Aloud Difference

 Reading aloud is known to be the single most powerful way to promote strong reading skills in children.
 Read to a Child’s Read Aloud Mentoring Program provides a unique and winning combination of mutually reinforcing tools – Mentoring and Reading Aloud - to help reduce the resource gap at Title One elementary schools so all students have the opportunity to thrive.

 The bond that is formed between students and mentors motivates our students to engage in literacy at greater levels than they would otherwise.
 They are offered the gift of an experience that they not only love, but is proven to be good for their academic success.
 We are dedicated to instilling a love of reading, which brings a level of intrinsic motivation that will serve them well into the future.

 We select schools - and students - that allow us to target those who might benefit from Read Aloud Mentoring.
 We are careful to be as low a burden as possible on our schools by providing our own staff to coordinate programs and make things run as smoothly as possible for all involved.
-Because the world being done in classrooms is irreplaceable, read aloud mentoring takes place outside of instructional time, usually during the child's lunchtime.
+Because the work being done in classrooms is irreplaceable, read aloud mentoring takes place outside of instructional time, usually during the child's lunchtime.

 Finally, we pride ourselves in our ability to offer flexibility for busy professional volunteers, offering a meaningful way for community members to consistently engage with children within the community they live or work, all within a busy work day.

 “Reading aloud is the single most important activity for building the knowledge required for eventual success in reading.”
 Becoming a Nation of Readers, 1985